Qovery/Replibyte/subset/README.md

     // by calling rows()
     for row in psql.rows() {
-        // streamed data from query
+        // streamed data from dump_reader
     }
 }
 ```